SoftwareAG/c8y-docs/content/event-language/data-model-bundle/special-streams.md

 layout: redirect
 ---

-The streams mentioned in this section do not interact with the Cumulocity database but will create calls to external services.
+The streams mentioned in this section do not interact with the Cumulocity IoT database but will create calls to external services.

 ### SendMail